About the framework

 Activity to develop the framework

-KE framework champion
+KE framework champion and framework steering group

 HEFCE asked Professor Trevor McMillan, the Vice-Chancellor of Keele University, to act as the KE framework champion, overseeing the programme of work from the perspective of university leadership.